Dexsholex/Investigate-Movie-Dataset/README.md

 ## **Questions to be answered**
-1- Which movies is most movies produced?
+1- Which year is most movies produced?

 2- Who are the top actors, directors and top movie genre?